routablehq/flake8-routable/README.md

 To run this plugin on your code use Flake8 as normal.

-If you'd like to run the unit tests included in this package enter the `tests/` folder and run `pytest`.
-Make sure `pytest` is installed as well.
+If you'd like to run the unit tests included in this package run `pytest`.